dajat/ws-updates/README.md

 <img src="https://imgur.com/vwdPYL8.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, navigate to Network and Internet --> "Network and Sharing Center" --> Select "Change Adapter Settings" --> Click on "Turn on or off Windows Settings" --> right-click on Ethernet and select "Properties".
+Next, navigate to Network and Internet --> "Network and Sharing Center" --> Select "Change Adapter Settings" --> Click on "Turn on or off Windows Settings" --> Right-click on Ethernet and select "Properties".
 Next, select IPv4 to direct the DNS Server back to itself, the set IP for the domain controller (computer with Active Directory installed on the virtual machine).
 </p>
 <br />
 <h2>Configure and Add Windows Server Update Services in Server Manager</h2>